 This simple yet enticing dish is a Greek national favourite and my little boys absolutely love it!
 This rice with spinach can be enjoyed as a side dish or as a main course on its own.
 I’m vegan so omit the cheese.

-Papa G says it makes for an attractive accompaniment to tomato based casseroles and to roast and grilled meats or a vegetarian main such as moussaka (George’s recipe can be found here).
+Papa G says it makes for an attractive accompaniment to tomato based casseroles and to roast and grilled meats or a vegan/vegetarian main meal like falafel.

 Here we’ve taken out the gold antique dinner set usually reserved for Christmas, to really show the rice off!

 2 leeks (with as much as of the green as possible), finely chopped.

 sea salt and freshly ground black pepper

 175g short grain rice, washed and drained